angular/router/docs/content/getting-started.md

 </html>
 ```

-This is a pretty typical angular app, except the `router-component` directive.
+This is a pretty typical angular app, except the `router-view-port` directive.
 Let's talk about that for a bit.